CADWRDeltaModeling/pydsm/docs/html/_sources/installation.rst.txt

 .. code-block:: console

+    $ pip install h5py
     $ conda install -c cadwr-dms pydsm

 This is the preferred method to install pydsm, as it will always install the most recent stable release.
+The pip line is needed currently because of the issue below.
+Once it is resolved the conda channel h5py can be used.

 Known Issues
 ------------